Angkaram/Angkaram/README.md

   internship.
   - This poster can be found in this repository, with the title "Astrophysics Research Poster" [(here)](https://github.com/Angkaram/Angkaram/blob/main/Astrophysics_Research_Poster.pdf).

-**The code for this project is set to private since
+**The code for this project is set to private due
-    the star-forming cloud simulation data is copyrighted.
+    to copyrighted contents.

 # 2.
   A pharmaceutical study web application (frontend and backend) I created alongside a group of software engineers at Sacramento State University.
 I